yorkcomputersolutions/learn-at-yorkcs/content/posts/2019-06-03-simple-dropdown.md

             }
 {{</highlight>}}

-If we take a look at our page, we should now see our dropdown!<figure class="wp-block-video"><video controls src="https://learn.yorkcs.com/wp-content/uploads/2019/06/simpledropdown-1.mp4"></video></figure>
+If we take a look at our page, we should now see our dropdown!

+{{< video src="https://learn.yorkcs.com/wp-content/uploads/2019/06/simpledropdown-1.mp4" type="video/mp4" preload="auto" >}}

 Hopefully this tutorial can helps a lot of you out!
 If it has, consider filling out the form to receive news about future tutorials and courses we publish.